AppsDevTeam/single-recipient/README.md

 ## ADT\Mail\SingleRecipientMailer

 Mailer which sends all the emails to one address.
 Usable for testing purpose.
+Original *To*, *Cc* and *Bcc* email addresses are stored in the subject of the email (for example: `To: origTo@example.com; origTo2@example.com; Cc: origCc@example.com | My email subject`).

 ## Installation